In this article, we’re taking a detour from traditional banking to help you find and open the best international digital bank account.

 For these reasons, Transferwise is a great tool that almost anyone can use to optimize banking and save on transfers.
 But, it’s not a replacement for a bank account and does have some limitations.
 And, while it’s an excellent tool for supporting international transfers, we wouldn’t recommend keeping significant wealth or large deposits here.

-With this in mind, a better option would be to open an international bank account with a traditional bank.
+With this in mind, a better option would be opening an international account with a traditional bank.
 That way you get the benefits of a secure bank account, paired with the cost savings and efficiency of Transferwise.

 If you want access to actionable information, tools, and the support you need to unlock the international bank world and build the most optimal banking stack for your situation, we can help.
 When you join GlobalBanks Insider, you get instant access to banks, direct banker contacts, account opening strategies, and much more.

-If you’re dead set on opening an international digital bank account, the above options might serve your needs.
-But, which options you can realistically access will ultimately depend on your residency, how you plan to use the account, and what your banking objectives are.
+If you’re dead set on opening a digital account, the above options might serve your needs.
+But, which options you can realistically access will ultimately depend on your residency, how you plan to use the account, and what your objectives are.